dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2877: True freedom flourishes in people-centered societies.
+### T2877: A free market leads to a diverse, vibrant society with individual freedom.

 |Support|
 |---|